Teddy34/gatsby-blog/blog/2019-07-27/index.md

 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

 Another way to put it means that GraphQL is an alternative for REST, SOAP and friends.
-Its vision is being consumer driven and agnostic of back-end implementations and technologies.
+Its vision is being consumer-driven and agnostic of back-end implementations and technologies.

 GraphQL is being developed and used by Facebook since 2012 and was open-sourced in 2015 via a specification and a reference implementation.
 Since then a lot of new servers and clients saw birth using the same specification (and are therefore compatible).
 The genesis of GraphQL is interesting and the move toward open-sourcing is a success story to analyze.
 A great [documentary](https://www.youtube.com/watch?v=783ccP__No8) is available if you're interested.